hunterwilliams/base-backend-server/readme.md

 # Base Project

-This project can be used as a base project for a variety of Djagno server applications.
+This project can be used as a base project for a variety of Django server applications.
 It is provided as-is without any guarantee of support or bug-fixes.

 # CustomImageField